2.2 New Sequence of Play

 Air ground coordination is too tight and “just in time” for the real level of such coordination in WW2.
-Also, it is too focused on ground support rather than interdiction and supply focused missions.
+Also, it is too focused on ground support rather than interdiction and supply-suppression focused missions.
 And air units barely cost anything in supply terms, making them far more efficient than artillery as a firepower arm.
 The opposite was the case in the real war – air could reach deeper and do things the guns could not, but front line fire support was better served by the artillery, which had better comms, coordination, loiter time, logistic thruput, and efficiency in a resources per firepower sense.

 The supply limits of the system force players to unrealistic allocation tactics, starving their guns and the bulk of their infantry forces, fighting as little as possible and that with their highest rated armored forces almost exclusively.
 The focus becomes getting around the enemy with as little combat as possible – all maneuver warfare dislocation rather than attrition fighting by the bulk of the force – with that “razzle dazzle” then limited by a very tight logistics “leash”.
 I don’t find these incentives realistic.
 I want combat and fire support from the bulk of the force to be more important and logistically cheaper, and bypassing enemies to defeat them just by “starving” them to be harder, than in the original system.